 15. Multiple Paths in Surgical Tech Programs

-There are a few paths to fulfill surgical technician education requirements.
-You’ll likely graduate with a certificate or an associate’s degree.
-Night classes are an option for those with full-time jobs, though these surgical technologist training programs typically take longer to complete.
+There are a few paths to fulfill surgical technician education requirements, but it’s likely that you’ll graduate with a certificate or an associate’s degree.
+Night classes are an option for those with full-time jobs and/or family responsibilities, though these surgical technologist training programs typically take a bit longer to complete.

-Surgical tech programs are a mix of classroom-based instruction as well as clinical training.
-You’ll be expected to study anatomy, biology, medical vocabulary, and basic pharmacology, but surgical tech education programs also require lab training, simulated operations, practice sterilizing surgical equipment, and supervised surgical procedures.
+Surgical tech programs are a mix of classroom-based instruction and clinical training.
+You’ll be expected to study anatomy, biology, medical vocabulary, and basic pharmacology, but surgical tech education programs also require lab training, simulated operations, surgical equipment sterilization, and supervised surgical procedures.

-In many surgical tech programs, at least half of the program consists of clinical training.
+At least half of your surgical program should consist of clinical training.
 This ensures that graduates are well-prepared for their future careers.

 17. Upward Mobility

-Surgical techs who show prowess may be named “surgical first assistant”, which not only offers a pay raise, but is also a desirable title for your resumé.
+Surgical techs who show prowess may be named “surgical first assistant”, which not only offers a pay raise but also a desirable title for your resume.
 Surgical first assistants work directly with the operating surgeon, and have a respected place on their operating team.
 Job duties may also require the surgical first assistant to manage surgical teams.

 18. Flexible Work for Those on the Move